NahahButt/AI-recommendation-system/README.md

 ## 📄 License

-This project is for educational purposes.
+This project is for educational purposes--- Third project of Artificial Intelligence Internship.